Ron67-png/Case-Study/EthicalReflectionAndImprovements.md

 #

 # __Insights for Future Growth__
-* __Create stronger ethical frameworks__ which will support organizations in creating systems that are systems that are transparent, fair and safe
+* __Create stronger ethical frameworks__ which will support organizations in creating systems that transparent, fair and safe.

 * __Collaborate more__ between governments, tech companies and researchers which will assist the development of universal standards for digital and AI ethics.